pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 0010	  09 00 00 00 00 00 00 00  B4 E5 E4 ED 00 00 00 00
 ~~~

-Fiddling around with the type-sizes, it seems we can use use `VstIntPtr` as the type for `dumpBytes`,
+Fiddling around with the type-sizes, it seems we can use `VstIntPtr` as the type for `dumpBytes`,
 and everything will align nicely, without the need for some padding bytes.
 (Using a pointer-sized into for the size of `sysexDump` aligns with the typical use of `size_t` for memory-sizes,
 although i hope that there will never be a need for 6 terabyte dumps of SysEx data...)